MailinhTA/Board-Game/README.md

 ## To Do

 - add a table for ratings / comments with a trigger so that each time someone ranks a game, an entry in this table is added (Done?)

+## Functionalities
+-See the list of board games
+-Filter the games
+-Search for a game
+-See a game's details
+-Register and login
+-Access and modify the personal informations